 The solo section in this song appears twice and is just a single-note melody played with a few slides that ends on some low chords, which sync up with the big drum hits.
 This is a really unique way of handling a lead section and is a ton of fun to play.

 Click Here for tab for Michelle by The Beatles

-Next, we have another fantastic acoustically driven song from British pop legends The Beatles.
-This is a song that sounds like it has a very complex arrangement and chord structure like there was tremendous emphasis put on the instruments, which was confirmed by Paul McCartney when he said the instrumental side of the song came about completely separate from the lyrical side.
+Next, we have another fantastic acoustically-driven song from British pop legends The Beatles.
+This has a very complex arrangement and chord structure with a tremendous emphasis put on the instruments.
+This was confirmed by Paul McCartney when he said the instrumental side of the song came about completely separate from the lyrical side.